-Notary / real estate lawyer: getting found in the AI era
+Notary / lawyer: found in the AI era

 First, the good news: your clients actively look for you — more than 86% would use Google to find a notary or lawyer, and almost all (97%) check online before hiring.
 The need for your expertise hasn't moved.
 What changes is the very first reflex.